sul-dlss-labs/wolfcon-2024-ai-workshop/next-steps-for-adopting-ai-and-ml-in-folio/edge-ai.md

 ### What about mod-workflow?
-The [Edge AI Module][EDGE_AI] is compatible with the new [mod-workflows][MOD_WRKFLW] module in FOLIO, which will be available in upcoming months.
+The [Edge AI Module][EDGE_AI] is compatible with the new [mod-workflows][MOD_WRKFLW] module in FOLIO, which will be available in the upcoming months.
 The current Directed Acyclic Graphs (DAGs) in [AI Workflows][AI_WRKFLW] are simple enough to be migrated to [mod-workflows][MOD_WRKFLW].

 The purpose of [AI Workflows][AI_WRKFLW] is to support more complex DAGs and additional features beyond